sajjadGG/book-python/dragon/adr-init-position.rst

 * Good: very common
 * Good: easy to use
+* Good: faster than dataclasses
 * Good: more explicit than ``dataclass``
 * Good: easy to extend to 3D
-* Good: can sat default values
+* Good: can set default values
 * Good: keyword argument is not required, class name is verbose enough